appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

 Follow the below steps to schedule automatic updates for Appsmith Kubernetes installation:

 1. Go to the root directory of the Appsmith installation and open `values.yaml` file.
 2. Update the `values.yaml` and set `enabled` to `true` for `autoupdate` attribute, and set the desired cron expression in the `scheduler` attribute.
-Note that you must add a 5-value cron expression, not the 6-value.
+Note that you must add a 5 space-separated fields cron expression, not the 6 space-separated fields.
 See the [CRON Expression Format](https://pkg.go.dev/github.com/gdgvda/cron#hdr-CRON_Expression_Format) section to learn more.
 Based on the specified cron expression, watchtower updates Appsmith at stipulated time whenever a new version is available.

    ```yaml
    #highlight-next-line